 Throughout the teacher education program, candidates experience teacher education faculty using research-based teaching strategies to support growth in their own abilities to creativity, collaboration, critical thinking and communication in field experiences.
 Our aim is to prepare qualified teachers that demonstrate the ability to use instructional practices that meet the unique needs of all students, and to make data-based instructional decisions.

-The Teacher Education Handbook serves as a narrative depiction of Mayville State University's Teacher Education Program: its purpose, administrative procedures and policies.
-The handbook is a resource for selection of coursework, tracking of requirements for graduation, and application of teacher certification.
+The Teacher Education Handbook serves as a narrative depiction of Mayville State University's Teacher Education Program: its purpose, administrative procedures, and policies.
+The handbook is a resource for the selection of coursework, tracking of requirements for graduation, and application of teacher certification.
 It provides the information and forms needed to prepare for and complete the teaching experience.
-Teacher Education Candidates, Cooperating Teachers, University Supervisors and Faculty are encouraged to reference this document for information and guidance.
+Teacher Education Candidates, Cooperating Teachers, University Supervisors, and Faculty are encouraged to reference this document for information and guidance.
 Students who double major in Special Education should also refer to the Special Education Handbook.
+MAT students, please refer to the MAT Handbook.

 Teacher Education candidates are responsible for remaining current in their knowledge of the requirements for their Teacher Education program and teacher licensure requirements.